 The initial public offering price of our ADSs is substantially higher than the net tangible book deficit per ADS.
 Therefore, if you purchase our ADSs in this offering, you will pay a price per ADS that substantially exceeds our pro forma net tangible book value per ADS after this offering.
-Based on the initial public offering price of \$16.00 per ADS, you will experience immediate dilution of \$13.89 per ADS, representing the difference between our pro forma net tangible book value per ADS after giving effect to this offering at the initial public offering price.
+Based on the initial public offering price of \$ per ADS, you will experience immediate dilution of \$ per ADS, representing the difference between our pro forma net tangible book value per ADS after giving effect to this offering at the initial public offering price.
+We also have a number of outstanding warrants to purchase ADSs with exercise prices that are below the initial public offering price of our ADSs.
+To the extent that these options are exercised, you will experience further dilution.
 See "Dilution" for more detail.